 SERIOUSLY, this is why I write these blog posts and

-why I don’t sleep at nite – paint colours are CRAZY and the more info you’re armed with going in, the better chances you have of picking the best colours for your home!
+why I don’t sleep at nite – paint colors are CRAZY, and the more info you’re armed with going in, the better chances you have of picking the best colors for your home!

-SO, HOW DOES SOUTH-FACING LIGHT AFFECT PAINT COLOURS ON THE EXTERIOR OF A HOME?
+HOW DOES SOUTH-FACING LIGHT AFFECT PAINT COLOURS ON A HOME’S EXTERIOR?

 A home with southern exposure will change throughout the year as the seasons change.
 Now, I’m a Colour Consultant, not a meteorologist, so I’m not getting into the nitty-gritty of that, but I can tell you a few things…

-- At noon, paint colours will appear the MOST washed-out as the sun is at it’s brightest/whitest.
+- At noon, paint colors will appear the MOST washed-out as the sun is brightest/whitest.
 So, if you sample your paint at NOON and no other time, you might be surprised at how much colour shows up in the morning and afternoon once you’ve slapped that paint on your home!
-You HAVE to look at your samples at all times of the day – says me
+You HAVE to look at your samples at all times of the day – says me.

-- In the mid-morning and mid-afternoon, you’ll hit the magic spot of southern light where it’s bright and warm
+- In the mid-morning and mid-afternoon, you’ll hit the magic spot of southern light, where its warmth is at its loveliest.

-- You can FULLY expect south-facing light to make paint colours look lighter than you’d expect – even two to three tones lighter is not unexpected!
+- You can FULLY expect south-facing light to make paint colors look lighter than expected – even two to three tones lighter is not unexpected!

-- If you choose a colour with blue in it, when mixed with the yellow of the southern light, it can sometimes lean a wink green, depending on the type of blue you pick
+- If you choose a shade of blue (especially gray-blue), when mixed with the yellow of the southern light, it can sometimes grab a green undertone, depending on the type of blue you pick.

-- You can also get some green if your light is filtering through trees with a lot of greenery on them
+- You can also get some green if your light is filtering through trees with a lot of greenery.

 East and west-facing exposures are the redheaded step-children to north and south-facing homes.
-They’re unpredictable and UNDENIABLY the trickiest lights to pick paint colours for.
+They’re unpredictable and UNDENIABLY the trickiest lights to pick paint colors for.

 East-facing light will be brighter in the morning.
-Not necessarily WARM, but not cold – it’s more of a soft clean light that can sometimes wash colours out a wink.
+It’s not necessarily WARM, but not cold – it’s more of a soft, clean light that can sometimes wash colors out a wink.